Joan266/Joan266/README.md

 # 👨🏻‍💻 Joan Alemany

-I'm a fullstack developer passionate about coding and continuously developing my skills.😄
+I'm a fullstack developer passionate about coding and continuously developing my skills.:D

 ### 🧰 Languages and Tools